-But it’s important that you note Medicare Advantage will only cover emergencies in Mexico.
+But you must note Medicare Advantage will only cover emergencies in Mexico.
 Cancer and other chronic diseases that are not considered emergencies of life or death, for example, are not covered.
 That is why so many people choose to enroll in Medicare Advantage when they move to Mexico.
-For the small things like a stomach bug, or a common cold they can see a doctor in Mexico for under $50 without insurance.
+For the small things like a stomach bug, or a common cold, they can see a doctor in Mexico for under $50 without insurance.
 But when it comes to a serious issue where surgery may be needed- such as a broken leg- the right Medicare Advantage policy will cover those costs.

 However, having the right person help you chose a policy will help you not only ensure you get the coverage you need but will also avoid you confusion when it comes to actually using your Medicare Advantage policy in Mexico.